grimmer0125/algorithms-vscode/README.md

 - yarn test specific_folder (only that folder)

 Todo:
-1. (breakpoint) debugging when using jest
+1. (breakpoint) debugging while using Jest

 ## Python